Control of University Equipment and Materials (Policy 6270)

 Scope and Audience

-This policy applies to all equipment and materials belonging to the University.
+This policy applies to all equipment, materials, and capital assets belonging to the university.

 1. Policy Purpose

 To outline the appropriate use and control of the university’s equipment, materials, and capital assets.

 Boise State University is committed to ensuring the proper use and control of its equipment, materials, and capital assets.
 The University complies with state regulations for inventory control, disposition, and reporting as well as specific requirements related to grants and contracts.